-Del Rio, Texas / Val Verde County Real Estate and community informationWith a population of just under 41,000 and a number of charming neighborhoods, Del Rio, Texas is a wonderful place to call home.
-It's the site of Laughlin Air Force Base, the community's largest employer, and people who buy homes here love the energetic atmosphere that comes with being a military town.
-For warm neighbors, great schools and fantastic properties, it's impossible to beat Del Rio.
+Schools, Churches, and Community Statistical InformationWith a population of just under 41,000 and a number of charming neighborhoods, Del Rio, Texas is a wonderful place to call home.
+It's the location of Laughlin AFB, the community's largest employer, and people who buy homes here love the energetic atmosphere that comes with being a military town.
+Del Rio is also home to the US Customs & Border Patrol Del Rio Sector Headquarters.
+For warm neighbors, great schools and fantastic deals on beautiful homes, it's impossible to beat Del Rio.
 Contact Texas Heritage Real Estate to learn more about this community and the homes for sale here.

 EducationMany people settle in this cozy corner of Texas because of the great schools.
 The San Felipe Del Rio Consolidated Independent School District offers a quality education to more than 10,000 students in the area.
 With 14 campuses and more than 600 teachers, children get plenty of individualized attention.
 It's possible to earn a college degree in Del Rio as well.
-Southwest Texas Junior College Del Rio is located here as is the Rio Grande College Del Rio.
-Other students go on to the Park University campus on Laughlin Air Force Base.
-Clearly, there are many opportunities to get a great education in the region.
+Southwest Texas Junior College - Del Rio Campus is located here, as is the Rio Grande College Del Rio Campus.
+Other students go on to the Park University campus on Laughlin AFB.
+There are many opportunities to get a great education in the Del Rio area.

 Del Rio can certainly get hot in the summer, which is why water sports are so popular here.
-The San Felipe Springs offer fantastic opportunities to cool off in a completely refreshing way.
+In addition to Lake Amistad, San Felipe Springs offer fantastic opportunities to cool off in a completely refreshing way.
 European explorers have been coming here since the 17th century, and the site is no less popular with modern-day adventurers.
 The waters are absolutely pristine.
 You simply won't find a better way to relax on a hot day in all of Del Rio.

 Shops & RestaurantsThe downtown district is the place to be for one-of-a-kind shopping and dining.
 It's just the place for finding unique items or enjoying some authentic Texas cuisine.
 You'll also be able to browse the offerings at countless art galleries and participate in numerous community-wide events.
 Speaking of community events, Del Rio hosts the world's oldest independent bull riding event.
 Known as the George Paul Memorial Bull riding, the popular event attracts locals and visitors every year.